Alum: Mixed alums

 In some cases, solid solutions of alums with different monovalent and trivalent cations may occur.

 Other hydrates

 In addition to the alums, which are dodecahydrates, double sulfates and selenates of univalent and trivalent cations occur with other degrees of hydration.
-These materials may also be referred to as alums, including the undecahydrates such as mendozite and kalinite, hexahydrates such as guanidinium [CH_{6}N_{3}^{+}] and dimethylammonium [(CH_{3})2NH_{2}^{+}] "alums", tetrahydrates such as goldichite, monohydrates such as thallium plutonium sulfate and anhydrous alums (yavapaiites).
+These materials may also be referred to as alums, including the undecahydrates such as mendozite and kalinite, hexahydrates such as guanidinium (CH6N3+) and dimethylammonium ((CH3) 2NH2+) "alums", tetrahydrates such as goldichite, monohydrates such as thallium plutonium sulfate and anhydrous alums (yavapaiites).
 These classes include differing, but overlapping, combinations of ions.